swapnil-satpathy/WikiPedia_Search_Engine/README.md

-# We will be using SAX Parser to parse the XML data
+We will be using SAX Parser to parse the XML data

+# indexer.py

-# python3 indexer.py
+    Running Format --> python3 indexer.py

     -> All the XML data you need to parse has to be inside a folder named Folder.
     -> Feed the files into XML parser and then text preprocessing is done: